DFE-Digital/architecture/principles/business-architecture-principles.md

 *	Mapping in isolation will only provide a sliced view of an organisation, limiting analysis and limiting the ability to identify improvements.
 *	Mapping all elements and relating elements to each other exponentially increases understanding of an organisation.
+*	A holistic approach helps to avoid silos and ensures that changes in one area do not negatively impact others.

 **Implications**